What is Brush Ninja

-Brush Ninja is a Hand-drawn Animated Gif Creator.
-I created it as something that everyone can use.
+Brush Ninja is a collection of browser based creative tools.
+I wanted to make something that everyone could use.

 At university I studied Digitial Art with Multimedia computing with a view to getting into the video games industry as an artist (my focus changed slightly but it was still art and animation oriented); but it turns out that’s not an easy career to get in to (more likely I am just not good enough).
 So I slowly moved into other areas of digital art such as web design & interface design; but the passion for computer art continued.

 After 11 years as the Director of Web Development at Miniclip.com (an online games company) I set out on my own with a view to working on the projects I had always been passionate about.

 Whilst at Miniclip we published an animation creator called Sketch Star.
 It was an awesome tool, built in Flash, but I always felt it was a bit too complex.
 Sketch Star was taken offline in April 2013, and when I left Miniclip a few years later I decided I wanted to make something similar.